 According to a study performed by the University of Texas at Arlington, the damages to infrastructure resulting from structural movement caused by expansive clay soils is close to 9 billion dollars per year!
-The threat of structural problems are very serious and very real in Central Texas.
-If you examine the expansive clay soil map and drought conditions provided by the US Drought Monitor, you’ll see that Austin is located right in the middle of a high risk zone for structural damage.
+The threat of structural problems is very serious and very real in Central Texas.
+If you examine the expansive clay soil map and drought conditions provided by the US Drought Monitor, you’ll see that Austin is located right in the middle of a high-risk zone for structural damage.

 - Seasonal Weather Changes: Periods of wet and/or dry climate can have a volatile effect on the soil underneath your foundation.
 As the soil expands and contracts, over time, the structural integrity supporting your home can weaken, causing the foundation to settle and crack.

 - Poor Drainage: Proper drainage management systems are an important component of a healthy home.
 Too much or too little water near the home can lead to stress.
 Standing water around your home, large amounts of water dumped by downspouts or a negative slope near the landscape around your home can all cause drainage problems to emerge.

 - Expansive Clay Soils: There’s little that can be done to avoid the problems caused by expansive soils in Texas.
 It’s important to address any structural problems early, before the damage gets worse.